-- Assess: Ask about and assess behavioral health risk and factors affecting behavioral change goals/methods. - Advise: Give clear, specific and personalized behavioral advice, including information about personal health, harms and benefits. - Agree: Collaborate with the patient to select appropriate treatment goals and methods based on the patient's interest and willingness to change behavioral patterns and habits. - Assist: Use behavioral change techniques (self-help and/or counseling) to aid the patient in achieving agreed upon goals by acquiring the skills, confidence, and social, environmental supports for behavioral change, supplemented with adjunctive medical treatments when appropriate. - Arrange: Schedule follow-up contacts to provide ongoing assistance and or support and to adjust the treatment plan as needed, including referral to more intensive or specialized treatment.
+- Assess: Ask about and assess behavioral health risks and factors affecting behavioral change goals/methods. - Advise: Give clear, specific and personalized behavioral advice, including information about personal health, harms and benefits. - Agree: Collaborate with the patient to select appropriate treatment goals and methods based on the patient's interest and willingness to change behavioral patterns and habits. - Assist: Use behavioral change techniques (self-help and/or counseling) to aid the patient in achieving agreed-upon goals by acquiring the skills, confidence, and social, environmental supports for behavioral change, supplemented with adjunctive medical treatments when appropriate. - Arrange: Schedule follow-up contacts to provide ongoing assistance and/or support and to adjust the treatment plan as needed, including referral to more intensive or specialized treatment.

 The provider must also emphasize the importance of exercise, developing a realistic exercise plan with goals.
-The obesity intervention plan must be documented and maintained in the patient's medical record.
-The provider will arrange for an individual nutritional assessment to be provided by a Medicaid enrolled licensed dietitian.
+The obesity intervention plan must be documented in the patient's medical health record.

+The provider will arrange for an individual nutritional assessment to be provided by a licensed and Medicaid-enrolled dietitian.

-The provider must schedule a follow-up exam with the patient to evaluate the progress the patient has made, reviewing compliance with the exercise plan and nutritional plan provided by the dietitian.
-Each time the provider sees the patient, he or she must clearly document the patient's progress, activities and compliance with the treatment plan.
+A follow-up exam must be completed by the provider to evaluate the progress the patient has made, reviewing compliance with the exercise and nutritional plan of the patient.
+Documentation of each service must include the patient's BMI, progress toward weight management goals, activities and compliance with the treatment plan.
 The provider must record the patient's BMI in the chart.
+Providers may bill for all medically necessary diagnostic testing.